Jah-Nhai Perinchief

 Jah-Nhai Perinchief (born 13 December 1997) is a Bermudian triple jumper.

-Career

-Perinchief competed at the 2021 NCAA Division I Outdoor Track and Field Championships, winning the silver medal in the triple jump event.
+He competed at the 2021 NCAA Division I Outdoor Track and Field Championships for the Tennessee Volunteers track and field team, winning the silver medal in the triple jump event.
 He also competed at the 2022 Commonwealth Games, winning the bronze medal in the men's triple jump event.